 To serve, combine the potatoes, asparagus/ramp stems, lentils, ramp leaves, radishes, dill, and remaining vinaigrette in a large bowl.
 Season the salad with salt and pepper, and toss to combine.
 Serve immediately.

 *This post was created in partnership with GRAIN.
 All opinions/endorsements are my own.
-First time buyers get a 15 % discount on GRAIN products with my code: FIRSTMESS15.
 Thanks for supporting!